Complex IV subunit 1 monoclonal antibody

 Whaley-Connell et al., 2008.
 Effect of renin inhibition and AT1R blockade on myocardial remodeling in the transgenic Ren2 rat.

 Yu et al., 2008.
-Differential loss of cytochrome-c oxidase subunits in ischemia-reperfusion injury: exacerbation of COI subunit loss by PKC-epsilon inhibition.
+Differential loss of cytochrome-c oxidase subunits in ischemia-reperfusion injury: exacerbation of COI subunit loss by PKC-e inhibition.

 Pierrel et al., 2007.
 Coa1 links the Mss51 post-translational function to Cox1 cofactor insertion in cytochrome c oxidase assembly.